 Health PEI is required by the Health Information Act and other laws to keep your personal health information secure and confidential.
 Health PEI protects your personal health information against loss, theft or unauthorized access through a variety of security measures, including secure locks on doors and filing cabinets and requiring passwords to access electronic charts.
 Health PEI keeps your personal health information for as long as required by law and will destroy it in a secure manner when it is no longer required.

-How do I request access to my personal health information?
+How do I request access to my personal health information or medical record?

 To request access to or a copy of your personal health information, contact the Records Department of the health facility where you received care (for example, at your primary care provider’s office or at the Health Records Department of the hospital where you were admitted).